Skip to content

 def verify(self) -> bool:

-"""True iff *both* signatures verify under their respective keys."""
+"""True iff *both* signatures verify under the manifest's own

 ensure_birth_path